A mathematical framework for operational fine tunings: Introduction

 In summary, we provide a rigorous mathematical framework, developed also in the language of category theory and functors, that characterizes operational fine tunings.
 In addition to accounting for all the known operational fine tunings -- associated to violations of generalized noncontextuality, parameter independence and time symmetry -- the framework describes more general ones, thus setting the ground for formulations of further no-go theorems.
 In light of our framework and the distinction we draw between operational and causal fine tunings, we analyze the notion of Bell's local causality, that can be conceived in two ways.
 On the one hand, in the classical causal model framework, it can be seen as a requirement of no causal fine tuning \cite{Wood2015}; on the other hand, it can be decomposed into the assumptions of parameter independence -- justified by a requirement of no operational fine tuning -- and outcome independence -- an assumption of purely causal nature \cite{Jarrett1984}.
-Through this consideration we deepen the understanding of the relation between nonlocality and generalized contextuality, where the former is not just an example of the latter -- as usually stated if considering the Kochen-Specker notion \cite{KochenSpecker} -- because it can be obtained, unlike contextuality, by involving a purely causal fine tuning.
+Through this consideration we deepen the understanding of the relation between nonlocality and generalized contextuality, where the former is not just an example of the latter, as usually stated, because it can be obtained, unlike contextuality, by involving a purely causal fine tuning.

-The article is structured as follows.
-We define the ontological framework in section 2.
-We report the already known examples of operational fine tunings in section 3.
-We construct our generalization of operational fine tunings in section 4, and we provide its categorical formulation in section 5.
-We discuss the future avenues and the applications of the framework, \emph{e.g.} possible new fine tunings and the analysis of the relation between nonlocality and contextuality, in section 6.
+The remainder of this article is structured as follows.
+We start, in section \ref{Causality}, by specifying the approach on causality taken in this work.
+We define the operational framework in section \ref{Operational} and the ontological framework in section \ref{Ontological}.
+We report the already known examples of operational fine tunings in section \ref{Examples}.
+We construct our generalization of operational fine tunings, first introducing the notion of \textit{classical processings} in section \ref{Proc}, and then formulating the no fine tuning requirement in section \ref{Generalization}.
+We provide the categorical formulation in section \ref{Cats}.
+We discuss the future avenues and the applications of the framework, \emph{e.g.} possible new fine tunings, and the analysis of the relation between nonlocality and contextuality, in section \ref{Conclusion}.